ComponentKitchen/template-instantiation/README.md

 updater.update({ name: 'Jane' });
 ```

 A `NodeUpdater` is analagous to the `TemplatePart` class and its associated classes in the HTML Template Instantiation proposal.
 The chief difference is that a `NodeUpdater` has no direct connection to templates.
+A `NodeUpdater` also applies updates itself, rather than holding data for some other entity to apply.

 Among other things, a developer can construct `NodeUpdater` and various subclasses directly.
 For example, a developer could construct a `TextContentUpdater`, a subclass of `NodeUpdater` that updates text content: